 Once your pain has been relieved, many of these feelings could disappear.
 You might be able to eat and sleep better and enjoy hobbies, or spend time with friends and family again.

 Depression is common in people who have pain.
 It’s also quite common for people with cancer to feel depressed.

-You might feel hopeless if you are depressed.
-And you could feel you don't want to do anything.
+You might feel hopeless if you are depressed and feel you don't want to do anything.
 You might not be able to sleep or not want to get up in the morning.
 Your appetite may go, too.

 In extreme cases you can feel suicidal.
 Your pain may feel so bad that you feel it is not worth living any more.

 Your pain will feel worse if you are depressed.
-This because chemicals your body produces when you're depressed also worsen pain.
+This is because the chemicals your body produces when you're depressed also worsen the feeling of pain.
 Depression is an illness that can cause chemical and physical changes in the body.